A note on algebraic rank, matroids, and metrized complexes: Dependence of the algebraic rank on the ground field

 It remains to show that each of these components maps to a distinct line.
-Suppose by contradiction that there are two components $C^{E'}, C^{E''}$ that map to the same line, and choose $E'''$ such that $E',E'',E'''$ is a basis.
+Suppose for contradiction that there are two components $C^{E'}, C^{E''}$ that map to the same line, and choose $E'''$ such that $E',E'',E'''$ is a basis for $M$.
 As $\phi_M$ is one-to-one on each component, it follows that $C^{E'''}$ is mapped onto the same line as well.
 Now, let $E$ be any element of $M$.
-Then $E$ forms a basis with two of the elements in $\{E',E'',E'''\}$, and therefore, $C^E$ is mapped to the same line.
-But this is a contradiction with the non-degeneracy of $\phi_M$.
+By Lemma \ref{matroidBasis}, $E$ forms a basis with two of the elements in $\{E',E'',E'''\}$, and therefore, $C^E$ is mapped to the same line.
+But this contradicts the non-degeneracy of $\phi_M$.

 We have seen that $\phi_M$ maps each $C^F$ to a point, and each $C^E$ isomorphically onto a line.
 Therefore, every pair $E_1$ and $E_2$ of elements of $M$ correspond to distinct lines $\phi_M(C^{E_1})$ and $\phi_M(C^{E_2})$ meeting at $\phi_M(C^{F_{12}})$.
 Since $\phi_M$ is one-to-one on each of them, their images cannot meet anywhere else.
 Therefore, the image of $\phi_M$ is a realization of $M$, and the proof is complete. \end{proof}